Regulatory compliance

-From working in quality management, I have expertise in documentation practices, data integrity, and audit preparedness, all essential in maintaining the rigor of CMC processes.
+From working in quality management, I have expertise in documentation practices, data integrity, and audit preparedness, all essential in maintaining the rigour of CMC processes.
 My involvement in change control, deviation management, and risk assessment directly supported the consistency and reproducibility of manufacturing processes.

 Additionally, I helped maintain validated systems critical for process development, scale-up, and commercial production.
 By working with product development teams, I ensured that scientific innovations were backed by compliance and quality, ultimately contributing to successful regulatory submissions and product marketing.